thosalos/TDI_challenge_proposal/README.md

   <img src="/Wnn_interp_plot.png" width="410" />
 </p>

+### Assessing the fit of these models
+Developing a good metric of fitness for these models is challenging.
+In my preliminary analysis I have used RMSE to asses the fit of each model (see code in this repository) and found my initial weighted nearest neighbor approach to be the best model.
+Additional work is needed to develop a better metric as RMSE is susceptible to outliers and some areas of California have very sparse data.
+Developing a good measure of fit is a top priority for moving forward with this project in order to better evaluate these and future models.

 ### Taking this further

 In this initial analysis, I demonstrate that data from local residential wells alone can provide a rough model to predict well yield at a given location.